kisscool/kc-manifests/README.md

 Just do the following :

-	$ puppet apply --modulepath=/home/kisscool/kc-manifests/ -e "include kisscool" -v
+	$ puppet apply --modulepath=/home/kisscool/kc-manifests/ -e "include kisscool"

+or

+	$ puppet apply --modulepath=/home/othername/kc-manifests/ -e "class {'kisscool': username => 'othername'}"

-do not forget to add - --noop if you just want to test.
+do not forget to add --noop if you just want to test.